Autism. Nearly 80 years on from the original misunderstandings in the 1940s. So, what's changed, in research? Almost

 These are just a few examples of research papers showing positives, and showing autistic people to be generally good, honest, caring citizens, speaking a different (not broken) social language, and learning from specialised focus.
 But greatly at risk from some non-autistic people.
-And greatly at risk from inappropriate application of therapies that fail to take account of autistic reality, communication methods, motives, PTSD, other co-occurring conditions and needs.
+And greatly at risk from inappropriate application of therapies that fail to take account of autistic reality, gender, sexuality, ages, personalities, communication methods, motives, PTSD, other co-occurring conditions and needs.

 Here we are as we enter the 2020s.
 Time to move on from the dreadful language of the 1940s and 1950s, with its misunderstandings, negativity, scaremongering and desperation to control people for being different.

 I'd like to see more researchers starting from that good grounding of 'what are autistic people actually like', and working with us, rather than against us.
 We have fantastic work being done by PARC, for example, and Autscape.